-Mechanical and thermal properties of material for aerospace constructions (Prof. U. Galvanetto / Prof. M. Zaccariotto, 20-hour course)
+Mechanical and thermal properties of materials for aerospace applications (Prof. U. Galvanetto / Prof. M. Zaccariotto, 20-hour course)

-Composite materials are finding an increasing use in the engineering fields where high specific properties (strength/weight, stiffness/weight) are required.
-Airplanes and spacecraft are typical structures in which the need of weight reduction makes composite materials very convenient.
+Composite materials are finding an increasing use in the engineering fields where high specific properties (strength/density, stiffness/density) are required.
+Airplanes and spacecraft are typical structures in which the need of mass reduction makes composite materials very convenient.
 The lecture course is more concerned with the structural aspects of the use of composites and therefore it provides the preliminary elements for the structural design of structures made with heterogeneous materials and for the evaluation of their strength and stiffness.

-The second part of the lectures will cover the structural design of instruments for space applications, definition and identification of main external /internal loads, resistance criteria for metallic, optical glasses; study of the expected thermal and mechanical disturbances during a space mission, methods of thermomechanical optimization for the reduction of disturbance effects.
+The second part of the lectures covers the structural design of instruments for space applications, definition and identification of main external /internal loads, resistance criteria for metallic materials and optical glasses; study of the expected thermal and mechanical disturbances during a space mission, methods of thermo-mechanical optimization for the reduction of disturbance effects.